 Alumni turning a life-changing education into world-changing careers

-AUP has more than 15,000 graduates in 141 countries, making ours one of the most truly global alumni networks in the world.
-Well over 90 percent of our students are employed or in graduate school within six months of graduation.
+AUP has more than 16,000 graduates in 142 countries, making ours one of the most truly global alumni networks in the world.
+86 percent of our students are employed or in graduate school within one year of graduation.
 And many have gone on to leadership positions at institutions as diverse as the Commercial Bank of Kuwait, BASF in Germany, the Jane Goodall Institute in Tanzania, Google in France, the Centre Party of Sweden, and the United States Department of Energy.

 Learn more—and join us